Otto the Great

 Otto's later years were marked by conflicts with the papacy and struggles to stabilize his rule over Italy.
 Reigning from Rome, Otto sought to improve relations with the Byzantine Empire, which opposed his claim to emperorship and his realm's further expansion to the south.
 To resolve this conflict, the Byzantine princess Theophanu married his son Otto II in April 972.
 Otto finally returned to Germany in August 972 and died at Memleben in May 973.
 Otto II succeeded him.

 Otto has been consistently depicted in historiography through different eras as a successful ruler.
 He is also reputed to be a great military commander, especially on the strategic level – this also means that the empire this talent recreated was too vast for contemporary administrative structures and could only be governed as a confederacy.
 Modern historians, while not denying his strong character and his many fruitful initiatives, explore the emperor's capability as a consensus builder – a process that goes in parallel with greater recognition of the nature of consensus politics in medieval Europe (especially Western and Central parts) as well as different roles played by other actors in his time.

 Historian David Bachrach notes the role of the bureaucracy and administration apparatus which the Ottonians inherited from the Carolingians and ultimately from the Ancient Romans, and which they developed greatly themselves: "It was the success of the Ottonians in molding the raw materials bequeathed to them into a formidable military machine that made possible the establishment of Germany as the preeminent kingdom in Europe from the tenth through the mid-thirteenth century."
 Bachrach highlights in particular the achievements of the first two Ottonian rulers, Henry I and Otto the Great in creating this situation.
 Their rules also marked the start of new, vigorous literary traditions.
 The patronage of Otto and his immediate successors facilitated a so-called "Ottonian Renaissance" of arts and architecture.
 As one of the most notable Holy Roman emperors, Otto's footprint in artistic depictions is also considerable.

 Early life

 Birth and family

 Genealogy of the Ottonians from the 13th century Chronica sancti Pantaleonis.
 Heinricus rex and Methildis regina can be seen in the double circle with Otto directly below them.

 Otto was born on 23 November 912, the oldest son of the Duke of Saxony, Henry the Fowler and his second wife Matilda, the daughter of Dietrich of Ringelheim, a Saxon count in Westphalia.
-Henry had previously married Hatheburg of Merseburg, also a daughter of a Saxon count, in 906, but this marriage was annulled, probably in 909 after she had given birth to Henry's first son and Otto's half-brother Thankmar.
+Henry had previously married Hatheburg of Merseburg, also a daughter of a Saxon count, in 906, but this marriage was annulled, probably in 909 after she had given birth to Henry's first son, Otto's half-brother Thankmar.
 Otto had four full siblings: Hedwig, Gerberga, Henry and Bruno.